WoodyRuiz/WoodyRuiz/index.md

 # Experience
 * * *
+## Addigy IT Automation Support Engineer   06/2019 - 09/2019
+   *  Facilitated remote automation management of Apple devices for various companies via Bash scripting
+   *  Ensuring the end-user’s workflow is not interrupted.
+   *  Remotely Filevaulting end-user’s devices and escrowing the encryption keys.
+   *  Determining best practice for successful deployment and installation of custom software.

-## FIU Information Technology Programming Tutor/Proctor/Grader   3/18 - Present
+## FIU Information Technology Programming Tutor/Proctor/Grader   03/2018 - 06/2019
    *  Tutoring and engaging students to code in Java, Shell, and Batch effectively by inquiring and clarifying their logic (Java, Batch, Shell, HTML, CSS, PHP, SQL).
    *  Conducting A+ 901, 902 and hands-on-hardware workshops.
    *  Demonstrating and explaining the importance and power of virtualization.